Organizing resources

 - The default concurrency is ten, meaning Terraform Enterprise spawns a maximum of ten worker containers and thus processes 10 workspace or Stack deployment runs simultaneously.

-- The system allocates 2048MiB of RAM to each agent container.
-For most workloads, this is sufficient, but the Platform Team must be aware that for workloads requiring RAM residency larger than this, the container daemon harvests the container if it runs out of memory (OOM) and provides an undesirable error to the user.
+- The system allocates 2048MiB of RAM to each agent container by default.
+For most workloads, this is sufficient, but the platform team must be aware that for workloads requiring RAM residency larger than this, the container daemon harvests the container if it runs out of memory (OOM) and provides an undesirable error to the user.
 Proactive resource monitoring and reporting is thus key.

 - For VM-based installations, the default RAM requirements for onboard agents is thus 20480MiB.
-Vertical scaling of the compute nodes may be required if larger RAM requirements are necessary, but we recommend that customers instead make use of HCP Terraform agents to offload the processing of large workloads to a dedicated agent pool - HCP Terraform agents work for Terraform Enterprise.
-In this case, the affected workspaces or Stacks should be switched from a remote execution type to an agent execution type.
+If larger RAM requirements are necessary, consider vertically scaling the compute nodes, but we recommend that customers instead make use of HCP Terraform agents to offload the processing of large workloads to a dedicated agent pool.
+HCP Terraform agents also work for Terraform Enterprise.
+In this case, switch the affected workspaces or Stacks from a remote execution type to an agent execution type.

-- For active/active configurations, the concurrency is multiplied by the number of active nodes (HashiCorp support up to a maximum of five nodes in active/active setups).
+- For active/active configurations, system concurrency is per active node (HashiCorp support up to a maximum of five nodes in active/active setups).

-- Similar consideration applies for CPU requirements but RAM considerations are a higher priority due to the way the Terraform graph is calculated versus the way the containment operates.
+- Similar consideration applies to CPU requirements but RAM considerations are a higher priority due to the need to contain the Terraform graph during operation.

-- Note also that in the default configuration, if the instance is processing ten concurrent runs which are classed as non-production by your user base, subsequently submitted runs considered as production workloads by your users will have to wait until concurrency becomes available.
-This is a key consideration for the Platform Team to manage.
+- Note also that in the default configuration, if the instance is processing ten concurrent non-production runs, subsequent submission of production runs have to wait until concurrency becomes available which may delay these runs.
+This is a key consideration for the platform team to manage.

 - We recommend liaising with your HashiCorp Solutions Engineer as necessary.